 The Bottom Line – Does Arbonne Weight Loss Program Work?

 Will Arbonne Weight Loss Program supplements help you lose weight?
-Well, we like that it’s available through various retailers and that we found some positive customer comments, but this one has us concerned because there’s no research supporting the weight-loss claims.
-Plus, we’re skeptical due to customers complaining about poor taste and lack of results.
+Well, we like that it’s available through various retailers and that we found some positive customer comments.
+It contains ingredients backed by science, so there’s a chance you’ll see positive results.
+Any concerns relate to customers that didn’t complete the program, then offered discouraging reviews.

 Do you want to drop those extra pounds?
 If so, we suggest going with an affordable supplement containing clinically-tested ingredients that work and no mentions of harmful side effects.

-Also, the company responsible for Leptigen is so confident in their supplement, they’re offering a Special Trial Offer, which is an excellent choice.
+Also, they’re so confident in the supplement that they’re offering a Special Trial Offer, which is a good sign.

 Previous Arbonne Weight Loss Program Review (Updated September 12, 2014):

 Arbonne Weight Loss Program - What You Should KnowArbonne is a supplement company that sells only one line of products in the Arbonne Weight Loss program.
 The single line is the Figure 8 Healthy Living & Weight Loss Program.
 In the line there are 10 products aimed at helping dieters lose more weight.
 These 10 products cover everything from meal replacement to fiber supplementation to a dietary supplement for weight loss.
 When the Arbonne Weight Loss program products are combined, they are used to follow the 8-Week Weight Loss Challenge.

 List of Ingredients with Arbonne Weight Loss ProgramGoing, Going, Gone: Garcinia Cambogia, Green Tea Extract, Forslean.
 Figure 8 Daily Detox Tea: Milk Thistle, Couch Grass Root, Sarsaparilla Root, Burdock Root.
 NRG GO3 Fizzing Tablets: Chromium, Green Tea, Guarana.